How the US and Iran compete to fuel Lebanon | DW | 23.09.2021

 In Lebanon, the Iranian fuel shipment cemented Hezbollah's powerful image.
 The new Lebanese Prime Minister Najib Mikati said Iranian fuel imports constituted a breach of Lebanon's sovereignty, but he didn't follow with any actions.

-Chris Abi-Nassif, Lebanon program director at the Middle East Institute, told DW that the involvement of al-Assad's government in the plan might be perceived as the US reaching out to Syria.
+Chris Abi-Nassif, Lebanon program director at the Middle East Institute, told DW that the involvement of Assad's government in the plan might be perceived as the US reaching out to Syria.

 "Syria, which had effectively been taken out of the Arab world equation, has been suddenly put back in the picture," he said.
 Furthermore, Syria may take not only a political advantage by letting gas and electricity pass through its territory but also profits, according to Abi-Nassif.